top of page

 What is a Greek pagan city doing in Israel?

-The city of Sussita was founded by the Ptolemaic Greeks in the 3rd century BCE, possibly as a border fortress between the Ptolemaic and Seleucid empires.
-These two kingdoms were created by the generals of Alexander the Great after his death and this area was the front line between them.
-Susitta later became part of the Seleucid empire and was then called Antiochia Hippos.
-The word Hippos is Greek for a horse.
-The significance of this name for the city is unclear.
-(Of interest, the word hippopotamus means in Greek horse of the river).
+The city of Sussita was founded by the Ptolemaic Greeks, whose base was in Egypt, in the 3rd century BCE, possibly as a border fortress between the Ptolemaic and Seleucid empires.
+These two kingdoms were created by the generals of Alexander the Great after his death and this area was the front line between them during their subsequent fighting.
+Sussita later became part of the Seleucid empire, whose capital was in Iraq and then Turkey.
+The city was then called Antiochia Hippos.
+Hippos is Greek for a horse.
+It may have been called this because of the horse-shoe shape of the hill on which it was located.
 The name Sussita is Aramaic for a female horse.

-The Roman general Pompey ended Hasmonean rule by conquering Judea.
-Hippos then became one of ten cities on the eastern side of the Jordan River which were called collectively the Decapolis.
-Each of the cities was granted self-rule as part of the Roman Province of Syria.
-When Judea was ruled by Herod the Great, Hippos was transferred to his rule by Rome and the city was once again part of the Jewish kingdom.
-However, on his death it reverted to the Province of Syria.
+Hasmonean rule was brought to an end by the Roman general Pompey when he conquered Judea.
+Hippos then became one of ten cities on the eastern side of the Jordan River collectively called the Decapolis, and each was granted self-rule as part of the Roman Province of Syria.
+However, when Judea was ruled by Herod the Great, Rome transferred Hippos to his rule and the city again became part of the Jewish kingdom.
+On his death, it reverted back to the Province of Syria.
 The Decapolis was never part of the kingdoms of Herod's son Herod Antipas, grandson Herod Agrippa, or Herod Agrippa II.

-After the defeat of the Jews in their Great Revolt against Rome, this city became part of the Roman province of Palaestina and reached its peak in terms of prosperity, architecture and population at this time.
-Together with the other cities of the Decapolis, it was a center of Greek and Roman culture.
-New city walls were built.
-A 24-Km aqueduct was constructed to bring spring water into the city from the Golan.
+After the defeat of the Jews in their Great Revolt against Rome, this city became part of the Roman province of Palaestina, and it reached its peak then in terms of prosperity, architecture and population.
+Together with the other cities of the Decapolis, it became a center of Greek and Roman culture.
+New city walls were built, and a 24-Km aqueduct was constructed to bring spring water from the Golan Heights into the city.

-The city was initially mainly pagan, although there may have been a small Jewish community.
-It became Christianized during the Byzantine period and churches were built.
-However, the city declined during the Muslim period.
-The earthquake of 749 CE led to considerable destruction and the city was abandoned.
+Sussita was initially pagan, although it may have had a small Jewish community.
+As evident from its churches, it became Christianized during the Byzantine period.
+The city declined during the Muslim period.
+The city was abandoned after the earthquake of 749 CE which caused considerable destruction.

-Prior to Israel’s War of Independence, Kibbutz Ein Gev was the northern-most Israeli settlement on the eastern side of Lake Kinneret.
-During the 1948 War of Independence, members of the kibbutz captured the hill of Sussita, and it remained on the western side of the ceasefire line between Israel and Syria.
-This remained the situation until the Six-Day War when Israel captured the Golan Heights from the Syrians.
+Prior to Israel’s War of Independence, Kibbutz Ein Gev was Israel’s northern-most settlement on the eastern side of Lake Kinneret.
+During the 1948 War of Independence, members of the kibbutz captured the hill of Sussita, and Sussita remained on the western or Israeli side of the ceasefire line between Israel and Syria.
+This remained the situation until the Six-Day War when Israel captured the entire Golan Heights from the Syrians.

 HIKE TO SUSSITA FROM THE LOWER PARKING LOT

-It is possible to hike from the Lower Parking Lot along a snake-like path overlooking Nahal Ein Gev.
-There is next to no shade and there is a continuing incline, but the gravel path is otherwise easy.
-It will bring you to the ruins of the lower entrance to the city.
-You are now on the main thoroughfare of the city with its original Roman basalt paving.
-On either side are fallen columns.
-Within this area are the main square, basilica, temples, a small theater, churches, a bathhouse and houses.
+A very nice hike goes from the Lower Parking Lot to the lower entrance to the city along a snake-like path overlooking Nahal Ein Gev.
+It has next to no shade and there is a continuous incline, but the gravel path is otherwise easy.
+You will come to the main thoroughfare of the city with its original Roman basalt paving and then the main square, basilica, temples, a small theater, churches, bathhouse and houses.

 You can return the way you came at any time.
-However, you can also make this a circular hike by continuing walking to the main entrance of Sussita.
+You can also make this a circular hike by continuing to the main entrance of Sussita.
 At the end of the Sussita turn-off, turn right onto the main Ein Gev Road to the Lower Parking Lot and your car.

 Decumanus maximum.jpeg